kmonad/kmonad/README.md

 Note that this interface is extremely provisional and subject to change.

+Any kind of internal KMonad error that indicates that something has gone seriously wrong with our representation of the computation will terminate KMonad and display the error to stdout.
+It is however not uncommon for KMonad to have to reacquire a uinput keyboard on resume from suspend.
+To that extent, any core IO exception will cause KMonad to pause for a second and attempt a restart, ad infinitum.
+This means its fine to unplug the mapped keyboard and plug it back in, without crashing KMonad.

 ### Uinput permissions
 Currently, the only supported operating system is Linux.
 KMonad uses the `uinput` subsystem to write events to the operating system.
 If you want to be